WebexCC-SA/wxcc-ai-assist/docs/main/PreRequisites.md

 4. All your configurations should contain your attendee ID so the lab users don't step over each other's configurations.
 5. Each of you has been provided with the phone number to dial (Entry point DN), 1 agent and 1 admin.
 6. Please ask for help when you need it.
 You can do so by:
-   * Dropping your question in the LAB Space **LTRCCT-2000: In Room Lab Support** from Webex App in your Lab PC.
       * Raising your hand and calling the proctor.
+      * You can also join use this space [LTRCCT-2000 Hands-On AI in Action: The Future of Customer Care with Webex Contact Center](webexteams://im?space=0c8620a0-afba-11f0-87f8-bf6b9c030752)
        ![Profiles](../graphics/Lab1_AI_Agent/GS8.gif)
 ---